Particular/docs.particular.net/servicecontrol/monitoring-instances/installation/creating-config-file.md

 ### Monitoring/EndpointUptimeGracePeriod

-The time period after which the endpoint is considered stale if it stops sending messages.
+The time after which the endpoint is considered stale if it stops sending messages.

 Type: timespan